SammaniAri/SammaniAri/README.md

 - 👋 Hi, I’m Sammani
-- 👀 I’m interested in front-end development...
+- 👀 I’m interested in React, Next.js and Vue.js
-- 🌱 I’m currently learning HTML,CSS and Javascript
+- 🌱 I’m currently working on a project in Vue.js
 - 📫 You can reach me at sammani.ari@gmail.com
 <!---
 SammaniAri/SammaniAri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.